mever-team/FairBench/docs/quick.md

 pip install --upgrade FairBench
 ```

-This is only the lightweight version without any specifications,
+This is only the lightweight version,
-which suffices for assessment of any system - install extras are
+which suffices for assessment of any system.
+Install extras are
 available to run out-of-the-box benchmarks for vision data or LLMs.
 Here is a common workflow for computing a fairness measure.